 Possession/Intent to Distribute Prescription Drug Lawyer in Madison

-Penalties for Possessing Illegal Prescription Drugs in Dane County
+Penalties for Illegal Possession of Prescription Drugs in Dane County

-The penalties for illegal possession of prescription medications can vary in Wisconsin depending on the type of drug and which schedule is falls under:
+The penalties for illegal possession of prescription medications vary in Wisconsin depending on the type of drug and which schedule it falls under:

 Unlawful Possession of Amphetamines:

 - First offense maximum penalties: 1 year jail and/or $5000 fine